lucia-aranda/Exo/README.md

 ## Prerequisites

-To run this project locally, you need a code environment installed on your machine:
+To run the project locally, you need a code environment installed on your machine:

 - `Visual Studio Code (or any other similar software)`

-And this optional extension (omit if you already have a virtual server):
+This optional extension (omit if you already have a virtual server):

 ```
 Live Server by Ritwick Dey